Bomo2/UwULogs_Icecrown/README.md

 ## Installation

-1. Download the .zip :
+1. Download the .zip and dezip it :
     - `UwULogsTooltip`
     - `UwULogsCore`
     - `UwULogsUpdater.bat`

 2. Place both folders inside your `Interface/AddOns` directory.

-3. Place the .bat next to your wow.exe and run it.
+3. Place the .bat next to your wow.exe and run the .bat file.

 ## Credits